-DELUSIONS: Mainstream Americans are Living in an Artificial World
+DELUSIONS: MAINSTREAM AMERICANS ARE LIVING IN AN ARTIFICIAL WORLD

-DELUSIONS: A mini-documentary from Mike Adams, this video reveals how mainstream Americans are living in an artificial world, where nearly everything they believe to be true is actually false.
+This video reveals how mainstream Americans are living in an artificial world, where nearly everything they believe to be true is actually false.
+The psychological effect of someones reality can shatter someone emotionally and mentally.
+This can cause people to kill themselves.

 FREE email alerts of the most important BANNED videos in the world